kumarp/bdd-brms/drools-reference-implementation/examples/day-trader/README.md

 @{ScenarioTag}
 Scenario: {Scenario title as it will appear on Cucumber Report}

-Given a member "{name}"
+Given a current price of "{value}" for a stock "{name}"

-And "{name}" has condition "{condition}" of degree "{mild/severe}"

-And "{name}" has condition "{condition}" of degree "{mild/severe}"
+And a day open of "{value}"

+And a daily volatility of "{value}"

-When determining the health quadrant for "{name}"
+When determining an action for stock "{name}"

-Then "{name}" should be placed in Quadrant {number}

-And "{name}" {result}

-{name} can be any name you want to use
-{condition} must be one of {asthma, diabetes, cardiovascular, depression, anxiety, eatingDisorder}.
-You can assign more conditions using more And statements.
-{number} must be one of {1, 2, 3, 4}, according to what quadrant the member should be assigned to.
-{result} must be one of {receives standard care, is assigned a behavioral health case manager, is assigned a specialty disease care manager}.
-Again, with more And statements, you can have multiple results.
-Note that the result is not in quotation marks.
-You can also edit the existing scenarios using the same guidelines.
+Then "{action}" stock "{name}" (for "{value}" higher/lower)*

+{name} must be the ticker symbol for the stock you want to use {value} must be a value for the corresponding field (assumes floating point notation) {action} must be one of the following:
+"ask to sell"
+"bid to buy"
+"do not ask to sell"
+"do not bid to buy"

+* The "for '{value}' higher/lower" should only be added when the "ask to sell" or "bid to buy" actions are used.
+The value should be the USD above or below the current price that the stock should be traded at.

 FORMATTING RULES
--The excel parser looks for the keyword “RuleSet” to begin parsing for rules.
-Anything written to the left or above RuleSet is ignored and can be used for notes
--com.rhc.insurance.rules is the package location of the rule in the directory structure -Import com.rhc.insurance.Member tells the rule to import the Member class -FALSE Sequential says that the rules do not need to be fired in top to bottom order -The keyword “RuleTable” tells the parser that rules are about to follow -The words following RuleTable are used as an identifier for all the rules in that table, until the parser comes across another RuleTable keyword with a new title
+-com.rhc.day-trader.rules is the package location of the rule in the directory structure -Import com.rhc.stock.* tells the rule to import the class in that package (Stock, StockDay, StockQuote) -Import com.rhc.trade.* tells the rule to import the class in that package (Trade, TradeRequest, TradeResponse)
--Each row in a rule table represents a single rule -CONDITION tells the parser that the elements in that column are part of the LHS of the rule -ACTION tells the parser that the lements in that column are part of the RHS of the rule -PRIORITY allows you to set a priority ranking for the order in which the rules fire.
-This overrides the TRUE Sequential option if that’s set.
--The row below the CONDITION, ACTION or PRIORITY row is where the object that is being modified is specified.
-In our case, this is always Member.
-Merging the cells specifying Member for the conditions indicates that there is one member with all of the qualities listed below.
--The row below that indicates the action that is being taken. $param takes whatever is in the cell in that column and uses that
--The row below that is for note-taking to specify what is going on in that column -All rows following that are rules